frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/pricing-rule.md

 #### Condition

-In this field you can add a condition in python to check against field vales in the transaction doctype like shown below for Sales Invoice:
+In this field you can add a condition in python to check against field values in the transaction doctype, like shown below for Sales Invoice:
 ```
 customer=='Customer Name' and status!='Overdue'
 ```